Myszka/io/README.md

-# io
+# Image Based Information course on UW
-Image Based Information on UW
+Here you could find scratches of code useful on course image based information on Univeristy of Warsaw